mfcardenas/aias-examples-phat/step4-logical_structure/README.md

                 - ...

-## Establish the coordinates in the nodes
+## Set the coordinates in the nodes

 - Select the node, for example the center node.